griddles/snakesAndLasersV2/README.md

 To-Do:
  - Improve performance
+ - Add an ingame GUI to input a server IP
  - Make the moving lasers actually work instead of just getting really thicc (or maybe pretend that that's intended)
  - Make particles work?
 If they cause too much lag I'll just leave lightweight mode built in
  - Test multiplayer mode through the actual internet instead of just a local network